Writing about Writing: Reception

 The book is praised for its accessibility and forward thinking.
 For instance, David R. Russell from Iowa State University called the book "a milestone in composition textbooks."
 Russell is known for his work in Writing Across the Curriculum and activity theory.

 Its publisher's website describes it by saying "Throughout the book, friendly explanations and scaffolded questions help students connect to readings and — even more important — develop knowledge about writing they can use at work, in their everyday lives, and in college."

+What do people think of this today?
+(As of 2026)

+As this article was published in 2007, a lot has changed as of then, especially with what writing went through during COVID-19, as we had to transition to online learning.
+Reynaldo Collado Jr. PhD, a Senior Education Program Specialist, explained how difficult it was during the shutdown to have students collaborate with each other and in group works in affect to research.
+With online applications like Zoom, GoogleMeet, and many other video-chat websites, students have the option to keep their camera off and microphone off, which made group research projects really hard to complete within the 'breakrooms' that they were put into to work on them, which made students feel nervous to ask questions over the screen.
+This aligns with the WAW theory but also includes perspectives from teachers/professors that are experiencing how writing is today, after COVID-19.